ballerina-attic/ballerina-demo/README.md

       http:Response res;
       string payload = check request.getTextPayload();

-      // transformation on the way to the twitter service - add hashtag if (!payload.contains("#ballerina")){payload=payload+" #ballerina";}
+      // Transformation on the way to the twitter service - add hashtag. if (!payload.contains("#ballerina")){payload=payload+" #ballerina";}

       twitter:Status st = check tw->tweet(payload);

-      // transformation on the way out - generate a JSON and pass it back
+      // Transformation on the way out - generate a JSON and pass it back,
       // note that json is a first-class citizen
-      // and we can construct it from variables, data, fields json myJson = {
+      // and we can construct it from variables, data, and fields. json myJson = {
           text: payload,
           id: st.id,
           agent: "ballerina"
       };

-      // pass back JSON instead of text res.setPayload(untaint myJson);
+      // Pass back JSON instead of text. res.setPayload(untaint myJson);

       _ = caller->respond(res);